Marachnid/Note-Finder-Expanded/WeeklyRecap.md

         Deploy to AWS
         Refine user stories and checkpoint 1/2 items, Peer Review items Implement AWS Authentication
+        Fix logging setup - created separated testing logs, tweaked log policy to disable time-based file generation to the second

     Hours:
         3 hours - AWS + db connection troubleshooting for AWS deploy 3 hours - git-filter-repo
+        1 hour - added more detail to user stories to indicate methods, controllers if applicable, and jsp's 1 hour - Logging fixes/setup, added tests to throw Coercion Exceptions

     Notes:
         for filtering repos, the command below worked where the ones listed in the github page didn't - maybe a different version,